learn-co-curriculum/ruby-enumerables-enumerable-family-tree/README.md

    block for `reject`.

 ## Provide a List of Enumerables to Memorize

+These are the Enumerables you should ***memorize*** and practice heavily.
+They're going to be your friends every day in Ruby-land.
+There are other Enumerables that you might not memorize, but it's pretty common for a developer to realize that they're working in the "Character of Enumerable Methods" and think, "Hm, maybe there's an Enumerable for that...."
+When that moment hits, the developer comes _back_ to the documentation and look for that "just-right" Enumerable.

 * [`all?`][all?]: Everything "tested" by the block returns truthy
 * [`any?`][any?]: Did anything "tested" by the block returns truthy